Crossing Swords

-Crossing Swords is an American stop-motion animated sitcom created by John Harvatine IV and Tom Root for Hulu.
+Crossing Swords is an American adult stop-motion animated sitcom created by John Harvatine IV and Tom Root for Hulu.
 The series premiered on June 12, 2020.
 Six days after its premiere, the series was renewed for a second season, which premiered on December 10, 2021.

 In June 2022, Harvatine IV announced that Hulu cancelled the series after two seasons.

 Premise

 Crossing Swords follows "Patrick, a goodhearted peasant who lands a coveted squire position at the royal castle.
 His dream job quickly turns into a nightmare when he learns his beloved kingdom is run by a hornet's nest of horny monarchs, crooks and charlatans.
 Even worse, Patrick's valor made him the black sheep in his family, and now his criminal siblings have returned to make his life hell.
 War, murder, full frontal nudity—who knew brightly colored peg people led such exciting lives?"